KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>mintAllowance(uint256 ownerTokenId, address spender)</summary>

   - **Description** - Gets the max amount of debt an approved spender is allowed to mint on behalf of an owner's account.
+    - `@param ownerTokenId` - the id used to identify the account of the owner.
+    - `@param spender` - the address of the person being granted allowance to mint on behalf of the owner.
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - view
   -	**Returns** - uint256 mintAllowance